sixhobbits/yelp-dataset-2017/README.md

-# Yelp Dataset Challenge: Authorship Attribution and Keras Tutorials
+# Yelp Dataset Challenge: Our paper, tutorials, and blog posts

 This repository and related resources forms our submission to the 2017 Yelp Dataset Challenge.